 Now, what kind of actions or steps can be included in an automation template?
 Currently, three steps are supported:

-Now that you have an idea of what an automation template is, let’s go on to describe the different sections and fields you can find in a template and see how it actually looks like.
+Now that you have an idea of what an automation template is, let’s go on to describe the different sections and fields you can find in a template and see what it actually looks like.

 Tabs and Fields